People

 Hi, y’all!
 My name is Aishwarya Iyer (she/her) and I’m so excited to be joining UW Family Medicine.
 I am a child of immigrants and grew up in many places, from California to Illinois to Massachusetts, before settling in Texas.
 I’m thrilled to call the PNW home these next few years!
 I majored in Biology at the University of Texas at Dallas and did medical school at UT Southwestern, where I discovered a passion for public health conducting community-based participatory research on preferences for contraceptive care among patients seeking abortion.
 Between my third and fourth years of med school, I spent two years living and learning in Atlanta, where I graduated with a Master of Public Health from Emory University and had the opportunity to do qualitative, policy-focused research on the impact of the Global Gag Rule in Malawi.
 Both of these experiences really cemented my interest in making scholarly work an ongoing part of my career.
 I found myself gravitating towards family medicine based on my desire to see medicine through a public health and social justice lens, form lasting relationships with my patients, and provide holistic, patient-centered care.
 I also have many areas of interest (another reason I chose family medicine!), including reproductive health, abortion care, palliative care, advocacy, narrative medicine, research, and mentorship.
 Outside of medicine, I find joy in exploring new neighborhoods and visiting local coffee shops (so excited to explore this part of Seattle!), being a foodie, working out, existing by bodies of water, and reading novels.

-Nick LeMire, MD (he/him) |
+Nick LeMire, MD (he/him) – Chelan Site Co-Lead

 Hello!
 Nick LeMire here, and I am thrilled to be joining the UW community.
 I grew up in the better half of Michigan, the beautiful Upper Peninsula, and stayed to study at Northern Michigan University to obtain my undergrad degree in physiology.
 During my time there, I immersed myself in the humanities and was able to co-create a group aimed to dismantle gender stereotypes and toxic masculinity.
 Alongside this, I got acquainted with the health care system working as a care aide.
 I became aware of each individual role and gained an early understanding of how to care for our patients and their families as a team.
 From here, I went on to medical school at Michigan State University and was a part of their Rural Physician Program, which gave me the rich experience of serving a number of rural towns in the U.P.
 This, along with my global health experiences, helped me understand the skill set required to meet the needs of underserved and rural populations.
 Most importantly, I saw what a Family Medicine Physician can become and the impact they can have on a small community.
 I am grateful for being able to continue my rural journey toward becoming a full-spectrum Family Medicine Physician with the Chelan RTT family.
 My current interests within medicine include community medicine, lifestyle medicine, addiction medicine, global health, and advocacy.
 Outside of medicine, I enjoy hiking, camping, rock climbing, and learning the art of homesteading with my partner Alexis and our two cats, Peaches & Mango.
 Can’t wait to explore the PNW!

-Khanh Luong, MD, MPH (she/her) |
+Khanh Luong, MD, MPH (she/they) – Executive Resident

 Hi everyone!
 I’m Khanh Luong (she/they), and I was born in the bustling city of Saigon where I spent much of my time at my family’s pho restaurant.
 I moved to North Carolina during high school, and my family’s interactions as immigrants with the US healthcare system largely influenced my decision to study medicine with a focus on family and community health.
 While at Davidson College (where Steph Curry studied sociology), I had an incredible opportunity to research abortion care in my birth city.
 This experience returning to Vietnam, as well as spending time volunteering in Ecuador and Honduras, opened my eyes to the state of health and healthcare disparities around the world.
 During my time at UNC for medical school, I had the immense privilege of taking care of underserved patients across rural and urban settings.
 Coming to UW for residency, I plan to further my passions for full-spectrum family medicine, global primary care, refugee/immigrant health, integrative medicine, improving cultural and language-concordant care, and diversifying the medical workforce.
 Outside of work, I enjoy spending time with my wonderful partner, cat, and loved ones.
 I look forward to exploring the incredible nature of the PNW, running, and sharing home cooked meals with new friends.

-Kevin McCawley, MD, MBA (he/him) |
+Kevin McCawley, MD, MBA (He/Him)

 Hello!!
 My name is Kevin McCawley and I am so very grateful to find myself among the brilliant and welcoming community of UW’s Family Medicine Residency Program.
 Unsurprisingly, as one goes through medical training, the question of, “Why medicine?” comes up rather frequently.
 Despite the repetition, this dang question still catches me off guard.
 Medicine, I feel, is almost too intertwined of a concept (with art, nature, community, science, inequity, and justice, among other things) to possibly tease out as a singular concept.
 In my eyes, there is a bit of “medicine” in each facet of our lives.
 And so my answer to “why medicine” isn’t particularly succinct or sharply defined, but is rather a summation of my desire to listen and engage, to celebrate and comfort, to provide safety, create art and enact change within my community.
 I’m training at the University of Washington to become an everywhere-and-anywhere doctor.
 I plan to practice both locally in the PNW and globally in places where medical care is needed even more greatly: environs like refugee camps and equatorially as climate change elicits new health problems for those who have contributed to it least.
 I’m also fervently interested in the future of primary care.
 I hope to contribute to research and policy that heralds AI into the world of medicine, and that promotes skilled providers like NPs and PAs to increase the reach of primary, preventative healthcare for patients everywhere.